gnoverse/gnops/content/english/articles/effective-gnops/onboarding-testnet-validator/index.md

 ## Step 3: Submitting the Proposal

-Once your `Valoper` object is ready, you, as the validator, must create a proposal to add yourself to the validator set.
+Once your `Valoper` object is ready, you, as the validator, can create a proposal to add yourself to the validator set.
 Use the following command:

 ```sh
 gnokey maketx call \